About us

 The traction current grid is the technical backbone of traction power provision in Germany, for which DB Energy as the network operator ensures a high level of supply reliability.

 • Our passenger transport activities have a broad base.
-In addition to bus and rail transport, this also includes intelligent links with other modes of transport such as cars and bicycles, but also with new forms of mobility that complement the core business and enable door-to-door mobility.
+Bus and rail services are supplemented by intelligent networking with other means of transport such as cars and bicycles, but also with new forms of mobility that enable door-to-door mobility in addition to the core business.
 We offer long-distance rail passenger transport within Germany and into neighboring countries.
-DB Arriva has a Europe-wide presence in regional and local transport, enabling participation in the increasing market potential in opening bus and rail transport markets.
+In bus transport, we focus on the German market.
+We also offer our supplementary mobility solutions for regional public transport in European countries outside Germany.

-• Corporate social responsibility: As a federal provider of mobility and logistics solutions, DB Group has a major responsibility for the future of our country.
-As the backbone of the green and networked mobility of the future, rail plays a key role for our country: it helps to achieve climate targets, it promotes integration and quality of life, and it strengthens the business location, as well as empowering Europe’s people and economy.
-Society as a whole benefits from strong rail transport.
-We consistently focus our business operations on achieving Strong Rail and prioritize our activities along the value-added chain to that effect.
+• Corporate social responsibility: As a state-owned provider of mobility and freight transport solutions, DB Group bears great responsibility for the future of our country.
+As the basis of climate-friendly and networked mobility and the freight transport of tomorrow, rail should fulfill a key function for Germany: it should help to achieve climate protection targets, promote participation and quality of life for people and strengthen the business location as well as people and the economy.
+In brief: society should benefit from strong rail system.
+We aim to align our business activities on the realization of Strong Rail in the long-term.

-• Integrated Group: As a system integrator in Germany, we are optimizing the integrated rail system as a whole.
-In doing so, we are fulfilling our important role as a technological pioneer.
-The integrated Group structure enables us to achieve positive synergies and align our infrastructure to support efficiency, market orientation and profitability.
-The digitalization of rail can only be successfully developed and implemented in the integrated rail system.
-Our customers also benefit from the integrated Group.
-Thanks to the economically, environmentally and technologically intelligent links between different modes of transport, we offer our customers door-to-door mobility and logistics solutions from a single source.
+• Integrated Group: As a system integrator in Germany, we want to optimize the wheel-rail system as a whole and fulfill an important role as a technological pioneer.
+This is aimed at realizing positive synergies through the integrated Group structure and facilitating the infrastructure so that it is aligned with efficiency, market requirements and profitability.
+We are committed to developing and implementing the digitalization of rail within the integrated Group structure.
+Our customers can also benefit from the integrated Group.
+By linking different modes of transport in an economically, ecologically and technologically intelligent way, we aim to offer our customers door-to-door mobility and transport solutions from a single source.

-• Europe as the field of action: Strong Rail reaches beyond Germany.
-As the geographical and economic heart of Europe, Germany has a special responsibility for the future of the continent.
-Given the importance of a strong rail system for Europe, Europe will continue as our main field of action in future.
-In order to take into account the customers’ need for cross-border solutions, we continue to position ourselves at European level with our passenger transport activities.
-Thanks to the European and worldwide orientation of our freight transport and logistics activities, we offer our customers the access they need to global networks.
+• Europe as the field of action: As the geographical and economic heart of Europe, Germany has a special responsibility for the future of the continent.
+Due to the importance of Strong Rail for Europe, Europe remains our field of action in freight transport and cross-border passenger transport.

-• Digitalization: We use the technologies and methods of digitalization to offer customers an attractive range of products.
-This means, on the one hand, that we are incorporating new transport offers into our product portfolio, such as on-demand mobility, and establishing new platforms for our customer interfaces.
-On the other hand, we support our internal processes with technologies such as artificial intelligence (AI), so that we can continue to offer customers a reasonable price level with efficient processes.
+• Digitalization: We want to use the technologies and methods of digitalization to offer attractive products.
+This means that, on the one hand, we want to integrate new transport services such as on-demand mobility into our product portfolio and establish platforms for our customer interfaces.
+On the other hand, we strive to support our internal processes with technologies such as artificial intelligence (AI) to continue to offer customers an appropriate price level with efficient processes.
+We also intend to make freight transport by rail more attractive through automation and digitalization, for example through Digital Automatic Coupling (DAK).

 to overview